qmlbook/qmlbook/en/ch01/index.rst

     The ``id`` special property is optional and contains an identifier to reference this element later in other places in the document.
 Important: An ``id`` property cannot be changed after it has been set and it cannot be set during runtime.
 Using ``root`` as the id for the root-element is just a habit by the author and makes referencing the top-most element predictable in larger QML documents.

-The foreground elements pole and pin wheel of our user interface are placed as separate images.
+The foreground elements of our user interface, the pole and pinwheel, are placed as separate images.

 .. figure:: src/showcase/images/pole.png
 .. figure:: src/showcase/images/pinwheel.png